PyMVPA/PyMVPA/doc/source/tutorial_start.rst

 function to help us, but will create the classifier ourselves.
 The original study employed a so-called 1-nearest-neighbor classifier, using correlation as a distance measure.
-In PyMVPA this type of classifier is provided by the `~mvpa.clfs.knn.kNN` class, that makes is possible to specify the desired parameters.
+In PyMVPA this type of classifier is provided by the `~mvpa.clfs.knn.kNN` class, that makes it possible to specify the desired parameters.

 >>> clf = kNN(k=1, dfx=one_minus_correlation, voting='majority')